IBM/blockchainbean2/README.md

 ## Step 11.
 Run the application

 * #### Enroll admin
-  - First, navigate to the `web-app` directory, and install the node dependencies.
+  - First, navigate to the `server` directory, and install the node dependencies.
     ```bash
-    cd web-app/server
+    cd server
     npm install
     ```